 Changing Places toilet

 Changing Places toilets are larger than standard disabled toilets, with extra features and more space.
-Our Changing Places toilet will provide specialised equipment, enough space and a clean and safe environment.
+Our Changing Places toilet provides specialised equipment, enough space and a clean and safe environment.
 By providing space, privacy and appropriate equipment, High Rise is supporting families and carers to look after people with disabilities in dignified and hygienic conditions.

 The Changing Places toilet at High Rise includes: